 Smart Cart automatically applies buy-timing to every recommendation.
 Build a lake-season cart in May and the Wait list says "patio furniture: wait until November, save $400-1,200."
 Build a weatherization cart in March and the Wait list flags WindowDressers signup deadlines.
 Calendar is in the cart, applied to your project.

 $19.99.
-24-hour refund.
+30-day refund.
 Smart Cart builds the buy / skip / wait list for your project with buy-timing applied to every item.

 Mixed.
 Tools see real Black Friday promos.
 Smart home devices see real promos.
 Major appliances are usually better in January.
 Patio furniture is usually better in November.
 Check price history first.